37「まよひなば悪しき道にも入りぬべし心の駒に手綱ゆるすな。」- 植芝盛平

 Aikidō’s religious backdrop.
 Ueshiba’s moral diction and waka medium reflect his Ōmoto / neo‑Shintō and Buddhist inflections; scholarship has documented Ōmoto’s influence on his ethics and kotodama‑colored poetics.

 A sword‑Way echo.
-Commentators sometimes juxtapose this dōka with Miyamoto Musashi’s warning that straying from the Way leads to “bad ways” (悪道), showing a long martial discourse on guarding the mind; the pairing appears in Japanese essays that present both texts side‑by‑side.
+Commentators sometimes juxtapose this dōka with Miyamoto Musashi’s warning that straying from the way leads to “bad ways” (悪道), showing a long martial discourse on guarding the mind; the pairing appears in Japanese essays that present both texts side‑by‑side.

 Shugyokai note.
 The taught reigns on the top is evident in Saotome Sensei’s drawings; it is an indexical to [REDACTED].
 Note that delusion here is not